 Start thinking torque

-So how do you select a motor?
+So how do you select a motor for your conversion?
 The first thing to decide is what level of output you want from it.
 It is tempting to simply compare the kW or bhp motor rating with that of the original internal combustion engine (ICE), but that is not good starting point.
 To spring away from the lights, what you need is torque.
 Electric motors develop maximum torque at 0 rpm and maintain it up the rpm curve until the motor reaches maximum power.
 The Netgain Hyper9 power curve provides a nice illustration.

 This is impossible with an ICE engine, and to increase the amount of torque available at low revs, most ICE car makers just up the power.
 R-EVs are so much fun because the amount of torque that is available at lower rpm is so large.
 So unless you are fixated on top-end speed (where power is what you need) a good starting point is to select a motor with the same amount of torque as the original engine (or a little more!).